Internal Links

 The Royal family are sitting on billions and spend our tax payers money and then they pretend they care about the poor and

 sick!!!
 Pull the other one.
-Hey, Queen, and Phil the Greek, if you care, sell Buck House and the Crown Jewels, raise a few billion and give it to Cancer Research.....The Royals are
+Hey, Royalty, if you care, sell Buck House and the Crown Jewels, raise a few billion and give it to Cancer Research.....but of course, they won't.....billionaires never do.

 My Dad had an open mind on religion before my Mum's horrendous demise, but after she died all he said was: "Well, if there is a God, he is